allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ### MongoDB on Kubernetes as a solution for noisy neighbours problem

-To solve noisy neighbours problem a separate team implemented the solution allowing Allegro developers to create independent MongoDB clusters on Kubernetes.
+To solve the noisy neighbours problem a separate team implemented a solution allowing Allegro developers to create independent MongoDB clusters on Kubernetes.
 From now, every new MongoDB cluster serves only one MongoDB database.
-Each cluster is formed from multiple replicasets and arbiter spread between datacenters.
+Each cluster is formed from multiple replicasets and arbiter spread among datacenters.
-Running each database on separate cluster with isolated resources managed by Kubernetes solved our resource contention issue.
+Running each database on separate cluster with isolated resources managed by Kubernetes was a solution for our noisy neighbour problem.

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)

 At this point we knew what we needed to do to solve our problems - we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
-Now came more difficult part of _"how"_ should we do it.
+Now came the difficult part of _"how"_ should we approach it.

 ## Available options

-One may ask _"Why can't you just connect new nodes to existing replicasets, and wait for data synchronization?"_  This solution would be the easiest one
+One may ask _"Why can't you just connect new MongoDB replicas on Kubernetes to existing replicasets, and wait for data synchronization?"_
-(as it wouldn't require any additional software), but was impossible to implement in Allegro due to no network connection between old shared clusters and new Kubernetes clusters.
-Because of that, we needed to find some other way to perform migrations.
+This solution would be the easiest one (as it wouldn't require any additional software), but was impossible to implement in Allegro infrastructure due to no network connection between old shared clusters and new Kubernetes clusters.
+Because of that issue, we needed to find some other way to perform migrations.

-Firstly, we've started with preparing list of requirements, which needed to be met by a tool to migrate databases (referred to as _"migrator"_).
+Firstly, we've prepared a list of requirements which a tool for migrating databases (referred to as _"migrator"_) had to meet in order to perform successful migrations.

 ### Requirements

 - Migrator needs to support MongoDB versions from 3.6 to the newest one (at the time it was Mongo 6.0),
 - Migrator must be able to migrate databases from older versions of MongoDB to newer ones (e.g. from 3.6 to 6.0),
 - Migrator must be able to migrate replicasets and sharded clusters,
+- Migrator must copy indexes from source database to destination database,
+- Migrator must be able to handle more than 10k writes per second,
 - Migration must be performed without any downtime,
 - Migration cannot affect database clients,
-- Migrator must be able to handle more than 10k writes per second,
-- Migrator must copy indexes from source database to destination database,
-- Database owners need to be able to perform migration by themselves,
+- Database owners (software engineers) need to be able to perform migrations on their own.
-- Migrator must be able to modify collection names.

 ### Existing solutions

-With prepared list of requirements, we checked what tools were available on the market at the time.
+Having defined a list of requirements, we've checked what tools were available on the market at the time.

 #### [py-mongo-sync](https://github.com/caosiyang/py-mongo-sync)